naveen1994rai/naveen1994rai.github.io/README.md

 # personal-website
 Starting files for my personal website.
-The website is hosted using GitHub.
+The website is hosted using github pages.